 Now we turn to the ability of our model to detect explosive periods (bubbles) in the underlying time series and compare it with the real time detection algorithm in PSY.
 In our Bayesian algorithm we investigate several values of the date-stamping parameter ζ .
-As a baseline, we look at the case of symmetric loss, i.e. $\zeta = 1$.
+As a baseline, we look at the case of symmetric loss, i.e., $\zeta = 1$.
 Then, we also investigate cases where the decision maker is averse to changing the stamp too quickly.
 Specifically, we look at $\zeta = 2$ and $\zeta = 3$.
-For PSY, we follow Yiu, Yu and Jin (2013) and declare a switch to a bubble stamp whenever the backward sup ADF (BSADF) test statistic surpasses $Q{BSADF}(0.95) + \log(t)/100$ where $Q{BSADF}(0.95)$ is the 95% critical value of the test statistic obtained by Monte Carlo simulation.
+For PSY, we follow Yiu et al. (2013) and declare a switch to a bubble stamp whenever the backward sup ADF (BSADF) test statistic surpasses $Q{BSADF}(0.95) + \log(t)/100$ where $Q{BSADF}(0.95)$ is the 95% critical value of the test statistic obtained by Monte Carlo simulation.
 Further, we stamp the end of the bubble when the statistic drops below $Q{BSADF}(0.95)$.
 Note that both algorithms are implementable using only data available in real time.
 In the upper panel of Figure 1 we plot with solid lines the detection rates of our Bayesian learning algorithm as a function of bubble duration, where the flat line corresponds to $\zeta = 1$, the line with circles to $\zeta = 2$ and the line with plus signs to $\zeta = 3$.
 The dashed line reports the detection rates from using the BSADF statistic as in PSY.
 All results are averaged across 100 data sets using the true DGP to simulate the data.
 One can see that our Bayesian methodology seems to react faster with better detection rates when only a few periods has elapsed since the start of the bubble.
 The power of the two algorithms seems to get closer as the length of bubble becomes large.
 Importantly, the detection capability of the test does not seem to deteriorate much with an increase in the bubble stamping parameter ζ .
 Let us note that the size of the Bayesian test (periods flagged as bubble that are in fact not bubbles) is around 0.018 while for PSY it is 0.057.
-There are at least two usual caveats with the use of relatively richly parameterized nonlinear models like our regime-switching one in time-series: First, one is concerned about parameter uncertainty, second about the robustness of the results to the exact model specification.
+There are at least two usual caveats with the use of relatively richly parameterized nonlinear models like our regime-switching one in time-series.
+The first is the concern about parameter uncertainty while the second is about the robustness of the results to the exact model specification.
 As mentioned earlier, our Bayesian learning approach deals with the first of these as it fully takes parameter uncertainty into account.
-However, one may still wonder about the extent to which these detection results are conditional on the model being exact.
-In particular, given the well-known fact that asset returns are non-normal, in the lower panel of Figure 1 we investigate the detection capability of our method and that of PSY in a setting where the data innovations follow a fat-tailed student-t distribution with 4 degrees of freedom instead of the normal postulated by our regime switching model.
-The results closely mirror the ones in the upper panel showing the robustness of both methods to the presence of fat-tailed innovations.